NataliaMolinaR/NataliaMolinaR/README.md

 # Natalia Molina

 Welcome!
-My name is Natalia, I'm a Electrical engineer and I'm from Venezuela.
+My name is Natalia, I'm a Electrical engineer and I'm currently living in EEUU.

 Thank's for checking my work!
 Happy to receive any feedback!

 ### What I currently learning 🌱?

-- I'm taking Data Analytics Google Certificate .
+- I'm taking Data Analytics Google Certificate. ¿Are you too?
+Let's talk about it!

 ### Some of my best works 🚀